Harmonic band theory: rigidity of non-zero degree harmonic maps from 2-torus to complex projective space: Results

 \begin{proof} We provide two proofs.
 We recall from Remark \ref{rmrrddm} that the embedding $f$ in the lemma is associated to a complete linear series $f: C \to \mathbb{P}(H^0(C, L)^{\vee})$ where $L:= f^* \mathcal{O}_{\mathbb{P}^{N-1}} (1)$.
 Similarly, $f'$ can be written as $f': C \to \mathbb{P}(H^0(C, L')^{\vee})$.
 Since $\int_C c_1(L) = N = \int_C c_1(L')$, we find that there exists $F \in \mathrm{Pic}^0(C)$ such that $L'=L \otimes F$, where $\mathrm{Pic}^0(C)$ is the Picard variety of $C$ which classifies all degree $0$ holomorphic line bundles on $C$.
 Now, the Jacobi inversion theorem (see \cite[Chapter 2, \S 2]{GH} or \cite[Chapter 1, \S 3]{GAC1}) shows that $C$ is isomorphic to $\mathrm{Pic}^0(C)$ as an Abelian variety.
 Thus, writing $\alpha \in \mathrm{Aut}(C)$ for the translation in $C$ which moves $F$ to $\mathcal{O}_C$ under the isomorphism $C \xrightarrow{\sim} \mathrm{Pic}^0(C)$, we find $L'= \alpha^* L$.

 Another proof can be obtained by the dimension count of the Hilbert scheme.
 Recall \cite[Proposition 5.18, Chapter IX]{GAC2} that the dimension of the Hilbert scheme of degree $N$ curves in $\mathbb{P}^{N-1}$ at $C$ is given by $N^2 = \dim \mathrm{PGL}(N , \mathbb{C}) + 1$.
-Noting that the moduli space of elliptic curve is 1-dimensional (i.e.~the $j$-invariant, or the choice of the complex structure $\tau$), we find that any holomorphic embedding of $C$ in $\mathbb{P}^{N-1}$ is $\mathrm{PGL}(N , \mathbb{C})$-equivalent to the one given by the linear system $f: C \to \mathbb{P}(H^0(C, L)^{\vee})$.
+Noting that the moduli space of elliptic curve is 1-dimensional (i.e.~the $j$-invariant, or the choice of the complex structure $\tau$), we find that any holomorphic embedding of $C$ in $\mathbb{P}^{N-1}$ is $\mathrm{PGL}(N , \mathbb{C})$-equivalent to the one given by the linear system $f: C \to \mathbb{P}(H^0(C, L)^{\vee})$, up to holomorphic automorphisms of $C$.
 Indeed, the existence of a projectively non-equivalent non-degenerate embedding $\tilde{f}$ would yield a family of holomorphic embeddings $f + t \tilde{f}$, of $C$ (with the fixed complex structure), for any small enough $t \in \mathbb{C}$.
 Differentiating with respect to $t$ at $t=0$, we find that $\tilde{f}$ is a tangent vector of the Hilbert scheme at $f$.
-The dimension count as above implies that there exists $\xi \in \mathfrak{pgl}(N, \mathbb{C}) = \mathfrak{sl}(N, \mathbb{C}) $ such that $\tilde{f}$ and $\xi f$ (in the sense of a matrix acting on a vector) represent the same point in the projective space for each point in $C$.
+The dimension count as above implies that there exists $\xi \in \mathfrak{pgl}(N, \mathbb{C}) = \mathfrak{sl}(N, \mathbb{C}) $ such that $\tilde{f}$ and $\xi f$ (in the sense of a matrix acting on a vector) represent the same point in the projective space for each point in $C$, again up to holomorphic automorphisms of $C$.
 If $\xi$ is invertible, the conclusion above contradicts that $\tilde{f}$ is not projectively equivalent to $f$.
 If $\xi$ is not invertible, it contradicts the assumption that $\tilde{f}$ is non-degenerate. \end{proof}

 \begin{remark} A more direct proof is available for $N=3$, which also covers the case when $C$ is singular.
 Indeed, as explained in \cite[\S 10.3]{Dol}, each of \begin{itemize} \item non-singular cubic curves \item irreducible nodal curves \end{itemize} forms a single $\mathrm{PGL}(3,\mathbb{C})$-orbit in $\mathbb{P}^2$. \end{remark}